Are you feeling lost and unsure about what career path to take after completing 12th standard?

 - Electronics

-Students who want to make a career in the Air Force through a non-technical branch can opt for different departments according to their educational qualification.
+Students who want to make a career in the Air Force through a non-technical branch can opt for different departments according to their educational qualifications.
 The departments for the non-technical branch are:

 - Weapon Systems